-The Leader is required to appoint one of the members of the Cabinet to be their deputy in line with their group protocols.
+The Leader is required to appoint one of the members of the Cabinet to be his or her deputy in line with their group protocols.

 Councillors have to agree to follow a Code of Conduct to ensure high standards in the way they undertake their duties.